- Luxurious ride

 The 2018 Cadillac XT5 is a solid luxury crossover, but so are its rivals.
 Shop carefully.

-For its sophomore year, the 2018 Cadillac XT5 remains a five-seat, entry-level luxury crossover.
+The 2018 Cadillac XT5 is a five-seat, entry-level luxury crossover entering its sophomore year.
 It’s Cadillac’s entry into one of the most competitive segments of the new-car market, but it doesn’t do a whole lot to stand out.

 For the 2018 XT5, Cadillac has made only one change: a heated steering wheel is now included on most models.
 The XT5 lineup remains available in base, Luxury, Premium Luxury, and Platinum trim levels.
 There’s no semblance of sportiness in this latest XT5, which replaced the long-running SRX nameplate last year; don’t look for an XT5-V.